ahmedatef9693/Ecommerce-App/README.md

 ## Ecommerce App

-Application Integrate With Pritrov Api For Ecommerce Use
+Application Integrate With Pritrov And Paymop Apis For Ecommerce Use

 #### License